HammoutiD/Devops/README.md

 Question2 : For what purpose do we need to use secured variables ?
     secured variables to store and use sensitive data securely in our pipelines,and reduce security riskd during build or tests.

+Question3 : Why did we put needs: build-and-test-backend on this job?
+Maybe try without this and you will see!
+    we put it on this job to make sure it only runs if the test succeed.Although , if we remove it, Docker build will run no matter what even if the tests failed.

+Question4 :  For what purpose do we need to push docker images?
+    pushing makes your images portable and ready for deployment.